Contents

 - pre-mixed flame theory and modeling , with MNDF team at LJAD Nice.

-- chemical, radiative and fluid dynamIcs interactions for silicates migration modeling in protoplanetary disks , with Observatoire de la Côte d'Azur (C. Michaut, OCA, Lagrange Lab)
+- emerging collaboration : chemical, radiative and fluid dynamIcs interactions for silicates migration modeling in protoplanetary disks , with Observatoire de la Côte d'Azur (C. Michaut, OCA, Lagrange Lab)

 Lab Address